 Most commonly, agents earn 10-15% of domestic sales, though some experienced agents with successful track records may be able to contract for up to 20%, according to the Science Fiction and Fantasy Writers of America (www.sfwa.org).
 Commissions earned for foreign sales range from 20-30%.
 The U.S. Bureau of Labor Statistics (BLS) reported in May 2013 that the median annual salary for all agents and business managers of athletes, performers and artists was $64,490 (bls.gov).

 Outlook for a Literary Agent

 Literary agents are a small component of the publishing industry and likely to remain so, according to the College Foundation of North Carolina (www.cfnc.org).
+From 2012 to 2022, the BLS projected a ten percent growth rate for all agents and business managers of artists, performers and athletes.
 Changes in the literary publishing industry, such as digital books and self-publishing authors, may influence future demand for agents.
 Agents may start off as interns in a large agency before becoming independent.

 Related to Literary Agent: Job Duties, Salary and Outlook

 - Recently Updated

 Readers Are Made, Not Born: Kerri Smith Majors Details Her Innovative Literary Journal for Education-Portal.com